 The major implications for potential opportunities involve the standardization and unification of the charging technologies that can allow a single wireless charger to work with different gadgets.
 Currently, various producers of adaptors and chargers use different proprietary ports and connections, making it difficult for a person with iPhone to charge his Sony phone.
 It is even more difficult for a person with a laptop to charge the battery if no one else has a special charger or has a charger for a cell phone.
 The wireless chargers, at least in theory can be easily adjusted to charge ANY gadget as long as one can alter the induction.
 It is for this reason one can build one single wireless charger than can charge all handheld gadgets.
 Speaking about consumer electronics, one universal wireless charger is expected to be of the greatest demand.

 3. Dive into the details of your competitors.

-Speaking about the competition, it is necessary to note that all major multinational corporations that deal with consumer electronics, wireless gadgets, and handheld devices already consider the use of wireless chargers for their products.
+Speaking about the competition in the Wireless charging technology, it is necessary to note that all major multinational corporations that deal with consumer electronics, wireless gadgets, and handheld devices already consider the use of wireless chargers for their products.
 The same can be said about the auto-makers of EV that consider the use of wireless chargers for autos to make the EV more convenient.

 I am convinced that my product, universal wireless charger, can be of great demand by the electronics fans simply because by enabling the user to alter the induction it is possible to use the wireless charger to charge all devices equipped with induction coil.
 It is for this reason, my universal charger can be bought separately and used with various consumer electronics gadgets.
 The consumers will no longer have to think about several different wireless chargers, each meant for a different specific gadget, when a single charger (with options to charge phones, laptops, or handhelds) is available.